-Although remote working can have countless benefits, in order to get it right and ensure the team stays productive and satisfied in their roles, substantial planning is required.
+Although working remotely can have countless benefits, in order to get it right and ensure the team stays productive and satisfied in their roles, substantial planning is required.

 Communication is perhaps the most important part of making remote working work.
 You’ll still need to discuss ideas and targets on a regular basis, collaborate on projects, and share important information just as you would in a traditional workplace environment.
 In order to get the most of your new remote working project, we recommend embracing cloud storage and using tools such as Google Drive, Trello, HipChat, and Sqwiggle.
 Such resources should make it easier to communicate with one another, store files, and continue business as usual.

 Self-discipline is another important consideration.
 Even some of the most hardworking employees can find themselves procrastinating when faced with so much freedom and flexibility.
 If this problem arises, try not to be too hard on your employees.
 After all, after years of working in an office environment, flexible/remote working may seem like a shock to the system.
 Stay in touch with your employees on a regular basis and, if someone is finding the new system a challenge, work together to find a solution.
 Set regular targets which must be met and have a weekly team meeting to assess progress and discuss the week ahead.